Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 What Makes Pizza Dough Different?

-Have you ever ordered pizza and noticed that they have several different crusts that you can choose from?
+Have you ever ordered pizza and noticed they have several different crusts you can choose from?

 The two most popular are thick crusts (or what we might think of as traditional crusts) and thin or crispy crusts, but there are tons of different pizza crusts that you can make or get depending on the restaurant and where you are.